micheleuno/MangaReader/README.md

 # MangaReader
-I have no idea what i'm doing but whatever (i doubt anyone will read this) This is an UWP (Universar Windows Platform) application that lets you add a manga or comic (previously downloaded with something like Free Manga Downloader) and read comfortably in your PC or windows-based tablet.
+I have no idea what i'm doing but whatever (i doubt anyone will read this) This is an UWP (Universal Windows Platform) application that lets you add a manga or comic (previously downloaded with something like Free Manga Downloader) and read it comfortably in your PC or windows-based tablet.

 What to expect:
 -Add multiple Mangas.